THINGS TO DO IN HINJAWADI

 - Mulshi Dam – 40 km

-Don’t miss the Mulshi Dam on the Mula River, a popular tourist attractions during monsoon season.
+Don’t miss the Mulshi Dam on the Mula River, a popular tourist attraction during monsoon season.

 - Lonavala – 50 km

-Lonavala, the beautiful hill station located in Pune is around 50 kms from the hotel.
-This place is usually known for its beautiful valley and green mountains, which makes it naturally beautiful.
+This hill station located in Pune is known for its lush valley and green mountains, which makes it a beautiful sight to behold.

 - Sinhagad – 50 km